Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 How to Use This Slovenia Road Trip Map

-To use this map, expand it using the square symbol on the top right-hand side and you will find the key on the left-hand side.
-By clicking each location you will find extra information.
+To use this map, expand it using the square symbol at the top right.
+The key is on the left.
+By clicking each location, you will find extra information.

-For example, each campervan/motorhome overnight park on the Map has the web link to Camper Contact where you can see the facilities available, price, opening times, and useful user reviews on each campsite.
+For example, each campervan/motorhome overnight park on the map has a web link to Camper Contact, where you can see the facilities available, prices, opening times, and useful user reviews on each campsite.

 Video Taster of Slovenia